SimpleITK/SimpleITKLuaRock/README.md

 SimpleITK is a simplified layer on top of the Insight Segmentation and Registration Toolkit (ITK).

 Be warned that building SimpleITK requires a fairly powerful, multicore machine.
 This SimpleITK rockspec uses luarock's "cmake" build type.
-Therefor it will only build on Linux or Mac OS X systems.
+Therefore it will only build on Linux or Mac OS X systems.

 For more information about SimpleITK, visit http://simpleitk.org